PrePress Express Drum Scanning FAQ

 At the end of the optics path are 3 PMT's (Photo Multiplier Tubes).
 A truly remarkable invention.

-The light is now multiplied by the tubes and the current generated by the PMT's passes into the A/D converter, scanner hardware and finally the computer controlling the scanner.
+The light is now multiplied by the tubes and the current generated by the PMT's passes

-Below is a Drum Scanning primer designed by Aztek, Inc.
+Below is a Drum Scanning primer designed by

 Click to see the full size image in a new window.

-©Aztek, Inc. Used with permission, All rights reserved.
+Aztek, Inc. Used with permission, All rights reserved.

-• What is Kami and Kami SMF?
+What is Kami and Kami SMF?

 Kami is a brand of mounting fluids designed for high end drum scanners and flatbed scanners.